mschuchard/puppet-check/README.md

 It is worth nothing that there is no current development objective for Puppet Check to achieve the same advanced level of robustness for spec testing that Puppetlabs Spec Helper enables.
 If you are performing standard spec testing on your Puppet code and data, then Puppet Check's spec testing is a fantastic lightweight and faster alternative to Puppetlabs Spec Helper.
 If you require advanced and intricate capabilities in your spec testing (e.g. direct interfacing to the `Puppet::Parser::Scope` API), then you will likely prefer Puppetlabs Spec Helper's spec testing in conjunction with Puppet Check's file validation.

 ## Usage
-Puppet Check requires `ruby >= 1.9.3`, `puppet >= 3.2`, and `puppet-lint >= 2.0.0`.
+Puppet Check requires `ruby >= 2.0.0`, `puppet >= 3.4`, and `puppet-lint >= 2.0.0`.
 All other dependencies should be fine with various versions.
 Puppet Check can be used either with a CLI or Rake tasks.
 Please note both interfaces will ignore any directories named `fixtures` or specified paths with that directory during file checks and spec tests.

-#### Important Note for Ruby 1.9.3
+#### Important Note for Ruby 1.9.3 and PuppetCheck <= 1.2.1
-If you are using Ruby 1.9.3, there is currently an issue where Hiera has an unspecified version dependency on JSonPure.
+If you are using Ruby 1.9.3, there is an issue where `Hiera <= 3.2.0` has an unspecified version dependency on JSonPure.
 Since JSonPure 2.0.2 requires `ruby >= 2.0.0`, this breaks Hiera installs on Ruby 1.9.3, which breaks Puppet installs, which breaks PuppetCheck installs.
-Therefore, you will need to restrict your installed version of JSonPure to something lower than 2.0.2 if you are using Ruby 1.9.3.
-A ticket with Puppet has been filed by me for this issue, so hopefully a resolution is forthcoming.
+Therefore, you will need to either restrict your installed version of JSonPure to something lower than 2.0.2 if you are using Ruby 1.9.3, or use `Hiera >= 3.2.1`.

 ### CLI
 ```
 usage: puppet-check [options] paths
     -f, --future                     Enable future parser
     -s, --style                      Enable style checks
+    -o, --output format              Format for results output (default is text): text, json, or yaml
         --puppet-lint arg_one,arg_two
                                      Arguments for PuppetLint ignored checks
     -c, --config file                Load PuppetLint options from file.